dataviral/Hangman/README.md

-This is a Hangman Game made using python3
+This is a Vocabulary Builder Game made using python3